UoB-DSMP-2023-24/dsmp-2024-group-14/README.md

 ## Introduction

 This project contains a series of tasks for processing TCR (T-cell receptor) data and performing related analysis.
-All code and data are included in the `allcode` folder.
+All code and data are included in the `allCode` folder.

 ## File Structure

-- `allcode/`
+- `allCode/`
-  - `task1_data_process_all.ipynb/`: Code for data preprocessing
+  - `task1_data_process_all.ipynb`: Code for data preprocessing
-  - `task3_distance_matrix_all.ipynb/`: Code for calculating distance matrices
+  - `task3_distance_matrix_all.ipynb`: Code for calculating distance matrices
-  - `task4_Dimensionality_Reduction.ipynb/`: Code for plotting TCRs in 2D
+  - `task4_Dimensionality_Reduction.ipynb`: Code for plotting TCRs in 2D
-  - `task5_hierarchical_clustering.ipynb/`: Code for clustering TCRs
+  - `task5_hierarchical_clustering.ipynb`: Code for clustering TCRs
-  - `task6_knn_all_results.ipynb/`: Code for predicting antigen specificity
+  - `task6_knn_all_results.ipynb`: Code for predicting antigen specificity
   - `data/`: Folder for storing all data